Broadband Equity, Access, and Deployment (BEAD) Program

 Q3 2025

-Delaware revises Initial Proposal via letter, conducts new bidding round as required, and will submit a revised Final Proposal in September.
+Delaware revises Initial Proposal via letter, conducts new bidding round as required, and submits a revised Final Proposal in September.